deg-skeletor/skeletor-plugin-eslint/README.md

 # skeletor-plugin-eslint
-A skeletor plugin to fire up a local express server
+A Skeletor plugin to lint JavaScript files with ESlint